Moses S. Margolies: Personal life

+Legacy

-Rabbi Margolies died at age 85 on August 25, 1936 at the Carlton Hotel in Belmar, New Jersey, with his wife, son and daughter at his bedside.
+Margolies died at age 85 on August 25, 1936 at the Carlton Hotel in Belmar, New Jersey, with his wife and remaining two children at his bedside.
+Margolies had been the oldest living rabbi in America.
 He had been stricken with pneumonia a week before his death.
 Funeral ceremonies were to be held the following day at Congregation Kehilath Jeshurun.

-His grandson-in-law, Rabbi Joseph Lookstein, had served as assistant rabbi at the congregation since receiving his rabbinical ordination in 1926, and had filled in for Margolies during his prolonged illness.
-Rabbi Lookstein became the congregation's senior rabbi following the death of Rabbi Margolies.
+His daughter Etta's son-in-law, Rabbi Joseph Lookstein, had served as assistant rabbi at the congregation since receiving his rabbinical ordination in 1926, and had filled in for Margolies during his prolonged illness.
+Lookstein became the congregation's senior rabbi following the death of Margolies.

-Rabbi Joseph Lookstein founded the Ramaz School in 1937, which was named in honor of Rabbi Margolies, known by the acronym of "Rabbi Moshe Zevulun."
-Lookstein's son, (the future Rabbi) Haskel Lookstein, was a member of the school's inaugural class of six students.
+Lookstein founded the Ramaz School in 1937, which was named in honor of Margolies, known by the acronym of "Rabbi Moshe Zevulun."
+Lookstein's son Haskel Lookstein, was a member of the school's inaugural class of six students.
 The Ramaz School had an enrollment of approximately 750 students in 1990, which had grown to 1,100 students in elementary through high school by 2007.